Skip to main content

 Wheelchairs and scooters

-Wheelchairs and mobility scooters are welcome throughout Scaplen's Court.
+Wheelchairs and mobility scooters are welcome throughout Poole Museum and Scaplen's Court.
 Please bear in mind that the building is old and some of our doorways are narrower than others, so you may have to wait while people come through the doors.

-On the first floor, you will notice two contrast strips of white paint on the slope from the Rear Chamber to the Upper Garden Room.
+On Level 1 of Scaplen's Court, you will notice two contrast strips of white paint on the slope from the Rear Chamber to the Upper Garden Room.
 Please use caution when moving through these rooms, especially if you have a manual mobility wheelchair.

 Our beautiful herb and physic garden is open for all to enjoy.
 Please note that the cobbled surfaces in the garden can be uneven, which may present challenges for some visitors.